Welcome Back (film): Soundtrack

+Reception

 Critical reception

 Bollywood Hungama gave the film 3.5 stars out of and wrote, "if you enjoy slapstick comedy that defies logic and have enjoyed Welcome, then Welcome Back is surely a paisa vasool entertainer for you".
 Dhriti Sharma, writing for Zee News, stated, Welcome Back is vibrant and the ensemble cast keeps it gripping.
 The screenplay is brilliant, just a little bit of loops in editing in the first song.
 The comic flavour of the movie has been kept intact and the direction has been profoundly beaded into scenes".
 Ananya Bhattacharya from India Today gave it 3 stars out of 5 and wrote, "Welcome Back is quite the laugh riot that can de-stress you after the atrocities of the week.
 Leave the brains aside, and you have (at least) two hours of hardcore fun".
 Rohit Vats from Hindustan Times gave the film 2.5 out of 5 and wrote, "Welcome Back is funny in parts, but that Welcome fluidity is missing big time.
 There are moments but they are very limited in number.
 Welcome Backs pace is its biggest asset and that may make you enjoy this 153-minute long film".
 Deepanjana Pal from Firstpost wrote, "At 153 minutes, Welcome Back is just a shade too long and the ending is a sandstorm of stupidity.
 But you'll forgive Bazmee and gang because for at least 120 minutes, this comedy keeps you in splits.
 Welcome Back might be 2015's silliest film and this is the best reason to watch it".
 Shilpa Jamkhandikar, writing for Reuters, stated, "Welcome Back is sporadically funny, one that ebbs and flows; but it just about passes the 'guilty pleasure' test thanks to Kapoor and Patekar".
 Filmfare wrote, "watch the film if you like cornball comedies.
 It's a pure massy, masala entertainer that's good to go on a lazy weekend".
 Rediff's Raja Sen, while giving the film 2 stars out of 5, wrote, "Welcome Back is dumb yet entertaining, utterly silly but made with a kind of absurd, warm energy".
 Shubha Shetty-Saha from Mid-day called the film "a blazing example of the 'Leave your brains at home' variety" and "a fun watch which will keep you snorting and giggling even after you exit the theatre".